turingschool-examples/backend_mod_1_prework/day_4/README.md

 1. `$ git status` - you should see only green filenames - if you see any that are red, continue to `git add` those files until `git status` shows all green files.
 1. `$ git commit -m "Add Day 4 Work"`

+* an easier way to do this, if you are sure of the files in your folder, is to cd into the backend_module_0_capstone and `git add day_4`

 ## Push to Github

 Remember- You've saved your work to git on your **local** machine, but it is not yet accessible through your **remote** Github repository.
 Push your code up to Github with the following command: